AndrewFromMelbourne/raspi2png/README.md

 # raspi2png

-Utility to take a snapshot of the raspberry pi screen and save it as a PNG file
+Utility to take a snapshot of the Raspberry Pi screen and save it as a PNG file

     Usage: raspi2png [--pngname name] [--width <width>] [--height <height>] [--compression <level>] [--delay <delay>] [--display <number>] [--stdout] [--help]